openstack/openstack-ansible/deploy-guide/source/app-config-prod-ceph.rst

 The ``/etc/openstack_deploy/user_variables.yml`` file defines the global overrides for the default variables.

-For this environment, implement the load balancer on the infrastructure hosts.
-Ensure that keepalived is also configured with HAProxy in ``/etc/openstack_deploy/user_variables.yml`` with the following content.
+For this example environment, we configure a HA load balancer.
+We implement the load balancer (HAProxy) with an HA layer (keepalived) on the infrastructure hosts.
+Your ``/etc/openstack_deploy/user_variables.yml`` must have the following content to configure haproxy, keepalived and ceph:

 .. literalinclude:: ../../etc/openstack_deploy/user_variables.yml.prod-ceph.example